Wavelyio/wavely-docs/user-guide/data-types.md

 ## SimCard

-Represents a single sim card in our system.
+Simple representation of a single sim card in our system.

 | Field            | Type             |
 | :--------------- | :--------------- |